Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Introduction

+\begin{itemize}[leftmargin=*,itemsep=0pt] \item We formulate the problem of probabilistic inundation forecasting from sparse observations as a conditional distribution function learning problem and present \dflood{}, a scalable model to learn this function. \dflood{} is trained using data from physics-based hydro-dynamic model; however, during inference it makes probabilistic forecasts based on sparse sensor observations and additional spatiotemporal contexts (e.g., elevation, temporal co-variates).

+\item We introduce a novel masking strategy to train \dflood{} which enables it to make forecasts from sparse observations.
+Our robust training strategy enables \dflood{} to make accurate spatiotemporal forecasts from different spatial placement configurations of the sensors, without requiring training the model from scratch.

-\item Extensive evaluation of our method against several baseline methods on inundation data of the Virginia Eastern Shore underscores the superiority of our proposed method and its aspect of being used as a decision-making tool for policymakers.
-Specifically, we observed $6\%$ to $64\%$ improvement in prediction performance, in terms of two performance metrics (Normalized Average Continuous Ranked Probability Score, and Normalized Root Mean Square Error).
-An ablation study of our model is performed to highlight the importance of its components.
+\item Extensive evaluation of our method against several baseline methods under sparse observation underscores the superiority of our method at large-scale high resolution inundation forecasting tasks.
+Specifically, we observe upto $62\%$ improvement in prediction performance over existing methods in terms of two predictive performance metrics.

-\item Furthermore, we demonstrate the scalability of our model compared to other baselines in large settings, underscoring its utility in real-time forecasting in large-scale scenarios. \end{itemize}

-It is worth highlighting that our model can be used to answer inundation scenario-based queries relevant to policymakers.
-For example, queries of the form: \textit{``What is the probability that a particular region will get inundated by 1 feet within the next 12 hours?''}, can be answered by using our model through probabilistic forecasting, see section~\ref{sec:discussion}.
+\item We perform extensive ablation studies to highlight the utility of different context data (e.g., sensor data, elevation, temporal co-variates) at varying sparsity levels.